Need doesn’t come along on just one day a year.

 Recruit your volunteers early.
 Seek their advice and request their participation.
 They are a crucial part of your plan, so provide them a timeline, concise messaging points, and clear directions on what to do and when — from posting or re-posting on social media to sending emails or texts, to even placing calls.
 Your volunteers want to help.
 It’s up to you to make it easy for them to do so.

-At Graham-Pelton, we believe in silver linings, as evidenced by our current webcast series.
+At Graham-Pelton, we believe in silver linings.
 We believe your donors do, too.
 By developing a detailed plan, articulating your mission in a compelling and relevant way, and seeking support from your most loyal corps of volunteers, your donors will ensure that silver linings shine on #GivingTuesdayNow.